luevano/luevano.xyz/blog/src/a/vpn_server_with_openvpn.md

 In a nutshell, what it does is: generate a new client certificate keypair, update the CRL and create a new `.ovpn` configuration file that consists on the `client-common` data and all of the required certificates; or, revoke an existing client and refresh the CRL.
 The file is placed under `~/ovpn`.

-Create a new file with the following content (name it whatever you like) and don't forget to make it executable (`chmod +x script_name`):
+Create a new file with the following content (name it whatever you like) and don't forget to make it executable (`chmod +x vpn_script`):

 ```
 #!/bin/sh